Alonso-del-Arte/chess/doc/Variants.md

 19. Re8+ Kg7
 20. Rxh8# 1-0

-For this next variant, I routinely win on level 4.

 ## Antichess

 In regular chess and most variants, you generally want to have more pieces than